Comey: Mueller findings show Trump lied about FBI, his attempt to destroy the agency failed

 "It'll be important to read the entire report, but, based on what I've seen, this is a good thing," he said.

-But the former FBI director said he said he found parts of Barr's letter "confusing" — especially those pertaining to Mueller's position on whether Trump committed obstruction of justice.
+But the former FBI director said he found parts of Barr's letter "confusing" — especially those pertaining to Mueller's position on whether Trump committed obstruction of justice.

 Mueller was appointed special counsel on May 17, 2017 — eight days after Trump fired Comey as FBI director.
 Comey had been leading the investigation into Russian meddling and any possible Trump campaign involvement.